iPelino/mad_assignment_one_2021/README.md

   Restaurant app
 - Change the layouts Grid view
 - Add more food cards of your choice(at least 20)
+- Add search and filter icons on the AppBar
 - Add colors.dart file which will contain your individual color schemes for the application.
   Refer to the links below.
 - Add restaurant_theme.dart file which will contain the app themes